whitehaven/dralexcrist.com/pages/01.home/default.md

 ---

 # Welcome
 My name is Alex.
 I help people.
 I am a medical student at Midwestern University, Glendale.
+I am also a health systems researcher.

 ## FAQ